TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Migration/Index.rst

     ..  php:class:: AnotherImportantInterface

         Used for ...

         ..  php:class:: RequireJsModuleInterface

         Widgets implementing this interface will add the provided RequireJS modules.
         Those modules will be loaded in dashboard view if the widget is added at least once.

 Additionally regarding the name it has to be interfaces and not classes.
-`..  php:class:: ExampleInterface` has to be changed to `..  php:interface:: ExampleInterface`.
+:rst:`..  php:class:: ExampleInterface` has to be changed to :rst:`..  php:interface:: ExampleInterface`.

 ..  _migrate-reference-could-not-be-resolved: